angely-dev/freeradius-api/README.md

 ![image](https://user-images.githubusercontent.com/4362224/202903625-096d00f4-957e-4eed-8e35-c7489673c4be.png)

-### Module only
+### Package only

-You are free to use the core module without the API.
+You are free to use the core package without the API.

 The steps are the exact same except you don't run the API at the end.
 I did provide a [`sample.py`](https://github.com/angely-dev/freeradius-api/blob/master/src/sample.py) file: